 1• UNAPOLOGETIC FEELINGS DUMP.
 Set a timer for 3- 5 minutes.
 Write or Say out loud whatever things you are feeling right now.
 Don’t censor yourself.
 It’s powerful & important to acknowledge the so-called negative thoughts, fears and hard feelings in order to learn from them, move through them, & release them.
 Even if you don’t magically find all the answers right away, the simple action of acknowledging your very real emotions can be enough to move the needle from completely immobilized to okay, there’s maybe possibly some hope here.
 Also, it’s a good reminder that you are not a robot and are allowed to have a shitty day.

 2• I LIKE TO MOVE IT MOVE IT.
 Set a timer for 3- 5 minutes.
 Move your body as you are able to (dance, stretch, shake it out, clap your hands, walk, climb your stairs, roll your chair around, whatever) It’s okay to make some noise!
 Bang on a drum, clang some pans, ring some bells.
 Sing, shout, whistle, laugh, cry, hum, yodel, whatever.
+Lift some weights, or punch some air.
 The motions created by your movement and the vibrations of the noise you make physically dispels stagnant energy.

 3• BREATHE & BRUSH.
 Set a timer for 3- 5 minutes.
 Come back to your breath.
 Sit and take slow, deep, full breaths, noticing any areas of tension in your body (jaw, neck, shoulders, back, hips, etc).
 Send loving thoughts to the areas of your body that are carrying your hard feelings.
 Consciously relax tense areas.
 Massage or gently touch your temples, forehead, neck, shoulders, arms, hands, chest, belly, hips, legs, feet.
 Use your hands to “brush” your aura, which is the energetic space just outside of your physical body.
 You can do this with empty hands, or while holding your favorite crystals, a feather, leaf, or flower.